cebukas/hostinger-qa-task/README.md

 ```
 or simply download and extract the zip file from github.

+## Edit the cypress.env.json file with login credentials
+Open the cypress.env.json with a text editor and enter the missing user credentials

 ## Open the project in an IDE or navigate via CMD
 Open the cloned project through an IDE like VS Code or simply navigate to the project folder through cmd

-## Edit the cypress.env.json file with login credentials
-Open the cypress.env.json with a text editor and enter the user credentials

 ## Install Cypress
 ```bash